 This drunken mocha cake also represents our contribution for the month of August to the Chocolate Party hosted by Roxana’s Home Baking.
 Our secret ingredient this time is coffee!!!
 Our drunken mocha cake, made from the combination of chocolate and coffee, is EXTREMELY moist, rich, and just as delicious as our previous Chocolate Party treats: Chocolate-Strawberry Slump, White Chocolate-Cherry Pie Bars, and Chocolate Pudding ice Cream Pie.

 I called this mocha cake drunken not only because the batter contains alcohol, but also because it’s so moist that it looks like it has been soaked in some.
 But don’t worry!!!
 This drunken mocha cake can still be consumed by children since all alcohol content evaporates during the baking process.
 I intend to devour my drunken mocha cake with a good scoop of coffee ice cream …. although a cup of coffee or tea would pair great with this exciting drunken mocha cake as well.
 How about you?
 Any thoughts?

-Have a stupendous week eating our drunken mocha cake!!!
+Have a stupendous week eating our Drunken Mocha Cake!!!
 And take a look also at the other recipes below prepared by my fellow bloggers.
 They are all to die for…

-Drunken Mocha Cake with Banana Foster Topping
+Drunken Mocha Cake with Bananas Foster Topping

 Yield: 1 (10 in) cake